Ghost Articles Read w/Daniel featuring the Don Jail in Toronto

 - John Boyd in 1908 for murdering a man on York Street over jealousy for a woman

 - Fred Lee Rice in 1905 for murdering a constable while being transferred to the Don.
-The carriage seized from the side by an unknown rider who threw guns in.
+The carriage attacked from the side by an unknown rider who threw guns in.
 Rice got a gun and started firing, hitting the Constable before being held down.
-Two other prisoners, one killed trying to escape, other survived but committed suicide in his cell (of his own hand?)
+Two other prisoners, one killed and the other survived only to later commit suicide in his cell

 - Roy Hotrum and William McFadden in 1921 for shooting a drug store owner during a robbery